CESNET/eInfra-docs/docs.it4i/general/obtaining-login-credentials/obtaining-login-credentials.md

 ## End of User Account Lifecycle

-User accounts are supported by membership in active project(s) or by affiliation to IT4Innovations.
-User accounts that lose the support (i.e. are not attached to an active project and are not affiliated with IT4I) will be deleted 1 year after the last project expires to which they were attached.
+A user account that is not attached to an active project is deleted 1 year after the last project expires to which it was attached.

-Users will get 3 automatically generated warning email messages of the pending removal:.
+The user will be notified by 3 automatically generated emails of the pending removal:

-* First message will be sent 3 months before the removal
+* First email will be sent 3 months before the removal
-* Second message will be sent 1 month before the removal
+* Second email will be sent 1 month before the removal
-* Third message will be sent 1 week before the removal.
+* Third email will be sent 1 week before the removal.

-These messages will inform about the projected removal date and will prompt the user to migrate their data.
+These emails will inform about the projected removal date and will prompt the user to migrate their data.

 [1]: https://docs.it4i.cz/general/obtaining-login-credentials/obtaining-login-credentials/#certificates-for-digital-signatures
 [2]: #authorization-by-web